RichardVerbraak/Notes/Datastructures.md

         const head = this.head;
         this.head = this.head.nextNode;

-        // Don't have to this since JS uses a "garbage collector" to free up the space itself head.nextNode = undefined;
+        // Don't have to do this since JS uses a "garbage collector" to free up the space itself head.nextNode = undefined;

         return this.head?.value;